 With all this information, it is safe to assume that low-calorie products are beneficial when consumed in the right proportions.
 Skim or nonfat milk retains all the nutritional properties (proteins, carbohydrates, vitamins) of whole milk but with a much lower fat content and can be very useful for those suffering from obesity or cardiovascular diseases.

-Nutritionists agree that to eat healthier, it is neither necessary nor desirable to use light products, and if these are consumed, we must be wise, doing it under the supervision of a medical professional and always in conjunction with regular physical activity.
+Nutritionists agree that to eat healthier, it is neither necessary nor desirable to use light products, and if these are consumed, we must be wise, doing it under the supervision of a medical professional and always in conjunction with a regular physical activity.

 The following tips can help you lose weight, prevent obesity and maintain the ideal weight.